mitegvg/AI-Text-Prompt-to-Video-Face-Animation/README.md

 There is a dockerfile, if you wish to create a complete image with all the needed libraries, and makes it much easier for you.

+## CUDA

+There is a cuda branch to use the CUDA Architecture.
+The branch also allows you to use SQS queues in AWS to orchistrate a more distributed system.

 ## Pre-trained Models

 Download the following pre-trained models to `examples/ckpt` folder for testing your own animation. (if you followed the previous step of setup.sh you don't need to do this again)